1j01/rezzy-zoom-and-enhance/README.md

 With waifu2x (or similar technologies), pages can be enlarged intelligently.
 Intuitively.
 (Using intuitive assumptions about the content. *An algorithm learns the ropes of the tropes of the ebbs and the flows of the lines.* It's pretty dope.
 It's pretty fine.)

-We can use the [waifu2x-caffe](https://github.com/lltcggie/waifu2x-caffe) CLI.
+Could use the [waifu2x-caffe](https://github.com/lltcggie/waifu2x-caffe) CLI.

 Zoom and enhance, baby.